brian-dawn/automatic-anki-deck-generator/README.md

     poetry shell
     python main.py

 This will create an apkg file that you can then load into Anki.
+If you have multiple AWS profiles you can choose one by setting the
+`AWS_PROFILE` environment variable.

+    AWS_PROFILE=personal python main.py

 ## Side goals